bahlgren/democritus-epanet/README.md

-# EPANET test
+# EPANET experimentation for the Democritus project

-Some simple EPANET programs for experimenting with small time steps and extracting various information during the simulation run.
+This repository hosts experiments with the EPANET water distribution network simulator.
+It contains programs for experimenting with small time steps and extracting various information during the simulation run.